roshii/brane/docs/WHITEPAPER.md

 ### 3.1 Single Point of Entry ###

-#### 3.1.1 Unified Trading Language ####
+#### 3.1.1 Unified API Language ####

 Interactions with services will be standardized to allow investors to use external services without having to worry about the various API specifics.
 It will just simplify the management of multiple parties by unifying query constructs.

 #### 3.1.2 External Data Service ####

-Leveraging the unified trading language, Brane will allow investors to connect to multiple parties to retrieve both market and investor's trade data over multiple assets.
+Leveraging the unified trading API language, Brane will allow investors to connect to multiple parties to retrieve both market and investor's trade data over multiple assets.
 It will provide both live connection and construct for querying past data from multiple sources.
-The above naturally implies securely storing investor credential for private API calls.
+The above naturally implies securely storing investor's credential for private API calls.

 #### 3.1.3 Local Data Service ####